-What’s the difference between limited and unlimited mileage car hire?
+What’s the difference between limited and unlimited-mileage car hire?

 How far can you drive a hire car?
 That depends on the mileage allowance you choose.
 Typically, you have two rental car options: unlimited mileage or limited mileage (otherwise known as a mileage cap).

-Among the major rental companies it’s increasingly common to get unlimited mileage deals as standard, both in the UK and abroad.
-Many of the budget companies, however, use mileage caps to reduce prices and create more tempting deals.
-You’ll be able to see both when you browse through car hire deals on KAYAK.
+Among the major rental companies, it’s increasingly common to get unlimited mileage deals as standard, both in the UK and abroad.
+Many budget companies, however, use mileage caps to reduce prices and create more tempting upfront deals.

-Unlimited mileage car hire
+Unlimited mileage car hire.

 Choose an unlimited mileage rental car and the price you pay to drive 10 miles or 1,000 miles is the same.
 This makes sense for long-distance and high-mileage trips.
 So you could take your unlimited mileage rental across the country on a family road trip without having to watch the odometer.

-Limited mileage car hire
+Limited mileage car hire.

 Hiring a car with a mileage cap restricts how far you can drive it during the rental period.
 This means you have to keep track of your mileage allowance to make sure you don’t drive go over it.
 If you do, you’ll be charged a fixed rate for every extra mile or kilometre you drive, depending on if you’re in the UK or abroad.